nilabhumeshsingh/wifi-safety-band-/README.md

 ### Hardware–Software Integration

 The ESP module and the web stack communicate over standard Wi-Fi using HTTP.
-The hardware side is responsible only for detecting the SOS trigger and collecting nearby BSSID/RSSI data — all heavier processing (location resolution, storage, and visualization) is offloaded to the backend and dashboard.
+The hardware side is responsible only for detecting the SOS trigger and collecting nearby BSSID data — all heavier processing (location resolution, storage, and visualization) is offloaded to the backend and dashboard.
 This keeps the on-device firmware lightweight and power-efficient, which directly supports longer battery life.

 ---